jenkinsci/yet-another-build-visualizer-plugin/README.md

 * It is compatible with all build types in Jenkins and all known mechanisms of triggering downstream builds.

+* Switches to enable displaying of build history and build time information.

 * Provides visualization without adding actions or tagging builds in Jenkins with additional meta-data, hence it is totally non-destructive and safe for